tlswg/tls13-spec/draft-ietf-tls-tls13.md

 generation of keys until it receives the KeyUpdate from the other side.

-Both sender and receiver must encrypt their KeyUpdate messages with the old keys.
+Both sender and receiver MUST encrypt their KeyUpdate messages with the old keys.
 Additionally, both sides MUST enforce that a KeyUpdate with the old key is received before accepting any messages encrypted with the new key.
 Failure to do so may allow message truncation